Posted in:

 • Are the fees I am paying eating too much into my returns?

-A Stocks Shares ISA projection calculator can help to give you an indication of how your ISA will perform, and that can assist you in answering some of the questions on your checklist.
+A stocks and shares ISA calculator with projection features can give you an indication of how your ISA will perform, and that can assist you in answering some of the questions on your checklist.

 Investing money can be a risky business.
 Unless you are a personal finance professional, it is always a good idea to have a free, no-obligation chat with a wealth management consultant.
 Money is difficult enough to earn, and the last thing that anybody can afford to do is to fritter it away through the lack of good advice.